dsccommunity/SqlServerDsc/README.md

 ### xSQLServerEndpointPermission

-This resource is used to give connect permission to an endpoint for a user (login)
+This resource is used to give connect permission to an endpoint for a user (login).

 #### Requirements